cekage/wallindle/README.md

 ## Bad idea #1 : running as root a non protected binary

+*Keep in mind, it's a really bad idea : this create a very serious security issue*

 1. Storing wallindle and wallindle.cfg on Documents
 2. Copy both from Documents to /tmp/
 3. Launch wallindle ( /mnt/base-us/documents/wallabag directory in hardcoded )